Template Mocks - Version 1.0 (deprecated)¶

 John

-XPath Helper
+XPath Helper¶

 {{xPath <value> path='<path>'}} - Evaluates XPath expression.
 XPath can be used to navigate through elements and attributes in an XML document.
-This helper allows extracting data from the XML request body.
-See more about XPath.

-Parameter Description Default value
+| Parameter | Description | Default value |

-path Valid XPath expression Tester.
-If path is incorrect empty string will be returned. none
+| path | Valid XPath expression Tester.
+If path is incorrect empty string will be returned. | none |

 Example